nathanael-fijalkow/games_book/11_Counters/complexity.md

 :name: 11-fig:lipton
 :align: center
 Schema of the reduction to
-      coverability in the proof of \cref{11-th:avag-hard}.
+      coverability in the proof of {prf:ref}`11-th:avag-hard`.
 ```

-  It is hopefully clear that  \textrm{Eve}\ wins the coverability game played
+  It is hopefully clear that  Eve\ wins the coverability game played
   on $\?V$ starting from $\ell'_0(\vec 0)$ and with target
   configuration $\ell_\mathtt{halt}(\vec 0)$ if and only if the
   alternating Minsky machine halts.

   \medskip Regarding non-termination games, we use essentially the
   same reduction.
-First observe that, if  \textrm{Eve}\ can ensure reaching
+First observe that, if  Eve\ can ensure reaching
   $\ell_\mathtt{halt}$ in the alternating Minsky machine, then she
   can do so after at most $| \?L|B^ k$ steps.
 We therefore use a
   `time budget': this is an additional component in $\?V$ with